keyboardio/Chrysalis/FOCUS_API.md

 **Plugins section**

-Plugin`s section to configure them, like the DynamicMacros plugin.
+Plugin's section to configure them, like the DynamicMacros plugin.

 [tapdance.map](#tapdancemap)